-Bill Moore directs Obsidian’s training, education, and doctrine work.
+Bill Moore directs Cadmus’ training, education, and doctrine work in the homeland security realm.
 He has extensive experience supporting a broad range of programs and projects and is an expert on homeland security policy, programs, doctrine, and exercises.

 Previously, Bill was a Business Manager at BAE Systems (formerly Detica and DFI Government Services), where he provided subject-matter and management expertise in support of several high-profile homeland security projects.
 Prior to that, Bill served as manager for DFI’s support to the DHS National Exercise Program, overseeing a staff of more than 30 professionals.
 In this capacity, he also served as the Program Director for Lessons Learned Information Sharing (LLIS.gov), DHS’ national network of lessons learned and best practices for the emergency response and homeland security communities.